xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/static_pages_and_menus_in_x-cart_5.md

 layout: article_with_sidebar
 updated_at: '2017-11-23 10:34 +0400'
 identifier: ref_ATBkizcn
-title: Static pages and menus in X-Cart 5
+title: Static Pages and Menus in X-Cart 5
 categories:
   - Webinars and video tutorials
 published: true
 order: 100
 ---
 ## Introduction

 The video in this section demonstrates how to add new and edit existing static pages in X-Cart 5 as well as configure shop menus.